bohrmodel/Han-Lee_Portfolio.github.io/README.md

 ### Database Design Project
-- Contributed to designing ERD
+- Contributed to designing ERD and Data Dictionary.
 - Write SQL language to pull information from the database.

 # ERD